Ciprofloxacin and dexamethasone (Otic)

 The presence of other medical problems may affect the use of ciprofloxacin and dexamethasone.
 Make sure you tell your doctor if you have any other medical problems, especially:

-ciprofloxacin and dexamethasone is to be used in the ear only.
-It is not approved for use in the eye.
-Do not take by mouth.
-If ciprofloxacin and dexamethasone is accidently swallowed call your doctor right away.
+Ciprofloxacin and dexamethasone should be used only in the ear.
+Do not put it in the eyes or nose, and do not take it by mouth or inject it.
+If ciprofloxacin and dexamethasone is swallowed by accident or gets in your eyes, call your doctor right away. .

 - Wash hands thoroughly with soap and water